Teacher Education (TEACH_ED)

 TEACH_ED 336-0 Instructional Design & Assessment (1 Unit) Students will gain an overview of various approaches to curriculum design and instructional models, and will investigate several kinds of assessments, including formative and summative, and how those assessments are linked to instructional design, teaching and learning.
 Opportunities will be given to practice grading, providing good feedback, and managing a class assessment system.

-TEACH_ED 338-0 Learning and Teaching with Techology (1 Unit) Theory and practice of designing school environments that integrate new technologies and media.
+TEACH_ED 338-0 Computational Tools for Justice and Inquiry-Based Learning (1 Unit) Theory and practice of designing school environments that integrate new technologies and media.
 Taught with LRN_SCI 338-0; may not receive credit for both courses.

 TEACH_ED 351-0 Special Topics in Teacher Education (1 Unit) Advanced work on special topics.